porscheofficial/sls_sat_solving_with_deep_learning/README.md

 # SLS based SAT solving with deep learning and performance bounds.

-This is the code to accompany the publication "Using deep learning to construct Stochastic Local Search SAT solvers with performance bounds" available at [TBF with link].
+This is the code to accompany the publication "Using deep learning to construct Stochastic Local Search SAT solvers with performance bounds" available at https://arxiv.org/abs/2309.11452

 ## Abstract